Rigidity of GAP elements in contact

 During calculations, the solver will apply each part of the load one after another.
 In the first increment, the load will be 1% of the load you applied.
-In the second increment, the load is increased by additional 1% for a total of 2% and so on).
-Such approach in linear static makes no sense (since all the outcomes are proportional).
-In nonlinear solution things are different.
+In the second increment, the load is increased by an additional 1% for a total of 2% and so on).
+Such an approach in linear static makes no sense (since all the outcomes are proportional).
+In nonlinear solutions things are different.
 Deformation of the model from the previous increment influence the outcome for the next increment.
 This is why the division of the applied load into smaller pieces is important!

 At the end of the analysis, you get something I call a “slideshow”.
 In our example that would be 100 different outcome sets, one for each increment.
 Usually in your software that will look just as if you had just made 100 linear analysis sets with gradually increasing load (but of course the outcome is different, especially at higher loads).

 From this “slideshow” you can create the failure animation I mentioned above.
 Most post-processors simply have a button “animate” or “multi-step animate” for this purpose.
 You can also create an equilibrium path from this “slideshow” (more on this here).
 Sample outcomes may look like this: